 First, try to relaunch the game after you turn remap ON.
 If that doesn’t help — enable Autoremap, Apply the config, reboot, and then launch the game right after startup.
 PC controller emulator will Apply the config once Windows launches, and a virtual gamepad will be the first for a game to pick.
 If none of these work, please contact our team in any way that is comfortable for you!

 Let us know if you have any questions about our keyboard to controller emulator!
 If you have any questions, don’t hesitate to ask us below this post in the comment section.
-Make sure to follow us on Facebook, Pinterest, and YouTube to keep your hand on the pulse.
-Also, join our Discord text chat for more fun :)
+Reach out to us wherever you feel comfortable: Discord text chat, on Facebook, or on reWASD Forum.
+Make sure to follow us on Pinterest, Reddit, and YouTube to keep your hand on the pulse.